When we say we want everyone on the same page, this is the page we’re talking about.

 - A tradition of success and integrity in intercollegiate athletics

-- The only major athletic program in the nation that doesn’t compete or practice on Sundays
+- The only major university in the nation that doesn’t participate in athletic competition, arts performances, or other such activities on Sundays

 - No. 1 “Stone-Cold Sober” school for more than two decades (Princeton Review)